Program Code: AASIS

 Graduates of this program will be prepared to apply for in-demand jobs such as business analyst, database analyst, help desk support specialist, operations analyst, technical trainer, web designer, and administrative assistant.
 Graduates have multiple opportunities to continue into Bachelor degree programs, including some programs where, with careful planning, students can complete up to 90 credits at SC4 and the remaining credits (30-36) either online or on campus at the four-year institution.

 With planning, students can complete this degree entirely online!
-Contact an advisor, the Program Lead, or the Business and Information Technology Division at 810-989-5575 for more information.
+Contact an advisor, the Occupational Coordinator, or the Business and Information Technology Division at (810) 989-5575 for more information.

-College credit may be given for earned industry certifications in Computer Information Systems topics.
+College credit may be given for earned industry certifications.
+The list can be found here.

 When students complete this program, they will be able to:

-- design an effective relational database that enforces the use of business rules.
-Create Entity Relationship Diagrams and use Microsoft Access tables and relationships to enforce referential integrity; design effective forms, queries and reports
+- design an effective relational database to demonstrate the following: use of business rules; creating Entity Relationship diagrams; using database tables and relationships to enforce referential integrity; working with SQL; designing effective forms, queries and reports.

-- develop and document a solution to a business problem using an object-oriented computer programming or web-scripting language
+- develop and document a solution to a non-trivial problem using an object-oriented computer programming language.

 - create a web site using current standards including cascading style sheets, links, images, forms and canned script.